Skip to Content

 The Everglades mink is a relative of the weasel.
 They are semi-aquatic, with webbing between their toes.

-The mink are solitary, nocturnal creatures and opportunistic regarding their eating habits, consuming anything from insects to fish to amphibians, reptiles, and small animals.
+The Everglades mink are solitary, nocturnal creatures and opportunistic regarding their eating habits, consuming anything from insects to fish to amphibians, reptiles, and small animals.
 They give birth in dens with litters of about three to six.

 There are three species of weasel in North America.
 Find out what they are and where they live in this article I wrote.